Rank: Associate or Senior Librarian

 1. a cover letter stating your interest and qualifications for the position, and

-2. current resume, which includes dates of employment.
+2. current curriculum vitae or resume, which includes dates of employment.

 About the UO Libraries: